CodeYourFuture/curriculum/common-content/en/module/html-css/what-is-css/index.md

 Cascading Style Sheets are a language of style - a way to change how we visualise the DOM - using selectors, properties, and values in rulesets.
 They provide a way to change how a browser displays HTML.

-A ruleset is made up of a selector and a declaration.
-A declaration is made up of at least one property and value pair.
+A ruleset is made up of a selector and a list of declarations.
+A declaration is made up of one property and value pair.
 This is the syntax of CSS.

 </details>